-Figures 5 and 6 show that while there is only a small aggregate effect of the 2016 reform - consistent with the small overall housing shock - there is substantial heterogeneity across the city, mostly predicted by where BAR changed most.36 Figure 5 plots the distribution of zone-level changes in prices and units, and then correlates them with the average BAR change within a commuting zone.
+Figures 5 and 6 show that while there is only a small aggregate effect of the 2016 reform - consistent with the small overall change in the housing shock - there is substantial heterogeneity across the city, mostly predicted by where BAR changed most.41 Figure 5 plots the distribution of zone-level changes in prices and units, and then correlates them with the average BAR change within a commuting zone.
 As expected, places with larger BAR shocks see more construction and lower prices.
-Quantitatively, the largest price reductions are roughly \$230 reais per meter squared, or around 4.4% of the zone's market price under the 2004 counterfactual.
-The largest supply shocks are approximately 1233 additional units, or around 15.8% of that zone's initial housing stock.37 Figure 6 visualizes, geographically, the BAR change in the 2016 reform, as well as the model simulated predictions for changes in the number of housing units, prices, and market shares.
+Quantitatively, the largest price reductions are roughly \$322 reais per meter squared, or around 6.2% of that zone's market price under the 2004 counterfactual.
+The largest supply shocks are approximately 1995 additional units, or around 20.9% of that zone's housing stock under the 2004 counterfactual.42 Figure 6 visualizes, geographically, the BAR change in the 2016 reform, as well as the model simulated predictions for changes in the number of housing units, prices, and market shares.
 BAR changes were larger in more outlying areas of the city, rather than in the denser core where BAR actually fell in many cases.
 As such, these more outlying areas saw lower prices and gained market share in a way that maps directly on to the BAR change.

-$^{^{35}}$ The baseline scenario reflects our estimated demographics from the demand side model prior to the 2016 reform.
+40 The baseline scenario reflects our implied demographics from the demand side model prior to the 2016 reform.